Pallas (freedman): Accused of Conspiracy

-He further accused Pallas of conspiring to overthrow him and place Faustus Sulla, the husband of Claudius' daughter Claudia Antonia, on the throne.
+In AD 55, there were rumors of conspiracy to overthrow Nero and place Faustus Sulla Felix, the husband of Claudius' daughter Claudia Antonia, on the throne.
+The imperial freedman Pallas and the Praetorian prefect Sextus Afranius Burrus were accused by Paetus of conspiring to have Sulla declared emperor.
+The conspirators were put on trial, but Sulla Felix does not appear to have been implicated.
+Nero, however, began to watch his brother-in-law closely, afraid of his connection to the imperial family.
 Seneca, who was prominent in Nero's circle, came to Pallas' defense at the trial and facilitated his acquittal.